ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of bile duct cancer. Use the menu to see other pages.

-People with bile duct cancer may experience the following symptoms or signs, usually because the tumor is blocking the bile duct.
-Sometimes, people with bile duct cancer do not have any of these changes.
-Or, the cause of a symptom may be another medical condition that is not cancer.
+People with bile duct cancer may experience one or more of the following symptoms or signs, usually because the tumor is blocking the bile duct.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with bile duct cancer do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.

-It is important to note that jaundice is a common symptom for many conditions.
+Jaundice is a common symptom for many other medical conditions.
 Your doctor may need to do several diagnostic tests to find the exact cause of the jaundice.
 (See the Diagnosis section for a complete list.)
-Many diseases associated with jaundice are not serious or life threatening, and bile duct cancer is 1 of the less common causes.
+Many diseases associated with jaundice are not serious or life-threatening, and bile duct cancer is a less common cause.

 Other symptoms of bile duct cancer